salvirezwan/ML-Project-Cricket-Score-Predictor/README.md

 # Cricket Score Predictor

 This is a Machine Learning Project that predicts the cricket score based on input parameters such as batting team, bowling team, city, current score, overs bowled, wickets out, and runs in the last 5 overs.
+I collaborated with my classmates Abeer and Rafin for this project.

 ## Features